5/2/2024

 speaker

-Michael Nadelkovich
+Michael Nedeljkovic

 May I ask a follow-up?
 Sure.
-Are you preparing for Norwich to file a new ANDA just for the IBS indication?
+Are you preparing for Norwich to file a new ANDA just for the IBS syndication?
 You suggested you may see others just now.
 And is there anything in your settlements with the other generics companies that would prevent them from doing the same thing?

 speaker